After Virtue by Alasdair MacIntyre: A Detailed Guide

 Aristotle’s account of the virtues rests on the idea that virtues and their role in human life can only be properly understood within the context of certain key concepts - practices, narratives, and traditions.
 We’ve already explored practices and narratives, but the third element - traditions - is equally crucial.

-A tradition, in MacIntyre's view, is not just a set of habits or customs passed down over time.
-It is an "historically extended, socially embodied argument" about the goods and aims of human life.
+A tradition, in MacIntyre’s view, is not just a set of habits or customs passed down over time.
+It is a long-running, socially rooted argument about the goods and aims of human life.

 The virtues only make full sense as part of this wider inquiry within a tradition.
 Different traditions may have competing conceptions of the virtues, rooted in different perspectives on what constitutes the best kind of human life.